Hypothyroidism, infertility and pregnancy complications

 Because some of the symptoms of hypothyroidism such as tiredness and weight gain are already quite common in pregnant women, it is often overlooked and not considered as a possible cause of these symptoms.

-A simple blood test which measures levels of thyroid-stimulating hormone (TSH) can easily diagnose hypothyroidism.
+Thyroid testing results in pregnancy can be different than in non-pregnant individuals and sometimes need a special interpretation.
+A blood test which measures levels of thyroid-stimulating hormone (TSH) can easily diagnose hypothyroidism.
 High levels of TSH indicate hypothyroidism and inadequate thyroid function.

 In most cases of hypothyroidism no specific cause can be found.
 It may follow an infection of the thyroid and may be part of so-called “autoimmune conditions”, such as a condition called Hashimoto’s disease, or it may follow after surgical removal of parts or all of the thyroid.